ZaymonFC/CameraImporter/README.md

 # Camera Importer

-This is a quick a dirty camera importer written in F# for MAC-OS
+This is a quick a dirty interactive camera importer CLI written in F# for MAC-OS

 ### Getting Started
 Change configuration at the top of `Program.fs` to suit your needs.